apexfarm/ApexTestKit/README.md

 ## &#9749; Mock

-The followings are suppored, when generate sObjects with `mock()` API:
+The followings are supported, when generate sObjects with `mock()` command:

 1. Assign extremely large fake IDs to the generated sObjects
 2. Assign values to read-only fields, such as *formula fields*, *rollup summary fields*, and *system fields*.